 You probably know Chrissy because of her famous racing family.
 After all, her father is Mike Wallace, her uncles are Rusty and Kenny, plus she’s the cousin of Steve Wallace.
 With all this racing blood, you would think she would be good at it.
 In fact, we wonder if conversation around the family dinner table discusses why she can’t be as great as they were.

 Don’t get us wrong; she’s done okay.
 But, when you compare her to her family, her work isn’t that impressive.
-If you want to be one of the best female race car drivers, you need to be able to hold your own, aside from who your family is or isn’t.
+If you want to be one of the best racers, you need to be able to hold your own, aside from who your family is or isn’t.

 4. Mackena Bell